 History & Facility Tours

-In response to God’s prompting in the late 1940’s through the vision of a group of Christian men, the Montana Rescue Mission was opened as a beacon of hope for the poor and homeless in Billings and the greater Yellowstone County area.
+In response to God’s prompting and through the vision of a group of Christian men, the Montana Rescue Mission was opened in the late 1940’s as a beacon of hope for the homeless in our area.

 - Organized in 1955 as Christ’s Rescue Mission

 - Incorporated in 1957 as a 501(c) (3) tax exempt non-profit and the name changed to the Montana Rescue Mission

 - Located at different locations during the 1950’s and 1960’s